cardboard-iguana/cardboard-iguana.com/log/2022-03-15-itprotv-comptia-security-plus.md

 * SYNTACTIC VALIDATION confirms that the input matches the expected length, type, format, etc.
 * SEMANTIC VALIDATION confirms that the input is sensible in the current application context (for example, end dates must occur on or after start dates).

-Input validation can be represented as a “schema” in many languages.
+Input validation can be represented as a "schema" in many languages.

 Blacklisting and whitelisting characters can be useful in string validation, though in general whitelisting is a little bit more reliable (or at least has less-bad failure modes).